dAIbetes

 The project is carried out in close synergy with a network of excellent partners, with Phoenix in the role of leader.

-Project implemented within the framework of the complementary Fund to the National Recovery and Resilience Plan (PNC), program “Digital Driven Diagnostics, prognostics and therapeutics for sustainable Health care” (D3 4 Health), Spoke 2, University of Salerno.
+Project funded by the European Union – Next Generation EU – as part of the complementary fund to the National Recovery and Resilience Plan (PNC), program “Digital Driven Diagnostics, prognostics and therapeutics for sustainable Health care” (D3 4 Health) PNC0000001 and CUP B53C22006090001, Spoke 2, University of Salerno.